mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Exceptions to Indoor Private Gatherings

-The public health orders state this (a partial copy and paste of the section):
+The public health orders state this (a partial copy and paste of the section on _June 9, 2021_):

 >**ORDER 1**
 >